codewithgulam/codewithgulam/README.md

 <h2>Web Developer</h2>
 <h2 align=center>👋 Good to have you here!!</h2>

 I've been learning to code for more than three years now.
-I am currently focused on back-end development and frontend,I'll continue learning full-stack in the future!
+I am currently focused on back-end development and also frontend,I'll continue learning full-stack in the future!
 I would love to accept internship, apprenticeship or entry-level front-end roles !

 🌱 **About myself**<br>